PranavSriram18/genai_foundations/docs/series/moe.md

 per GPU, which implicitly smoothes load (even if load is imbalanced across experts, it has a higher probability of being balanced across GPUs, due to the law of large numbers).

-### 6.2 Hot Expert Replication (DV3)
+### 6.3 Inference: Hot Expert Replication (DV3)
 The basic idea of replication is that during inference, we can monitor online statistics of expert loads, and <span class="idea">redundantly deploy</span> high-load experts in a manner that balances load across GPUs without increasing inter-node communication.
 DV3 applies this strategy to the prefilling stage of inference specifically.
-It uses 32 redundant experts (out of 256 total), with each GPU hosting its 8 original experts plus 1 redundant expert.
+It uses 32 redundant experts (out of $m=256$ total), with each GPU hosting its 8 original experts plus 1 redundant expert.

-### 6.3 Custom Kernels
+### 6.4 Custom Kernels
 DV3 develops custom kernels using [PTX](https://developer.nvidia.com/blog/understanding-ptx-the-assembly-language-of-cuda-gpu-computing/) for efficient all-to-all communication.
 While specifics of this kernel are beyond the scope of this article, what stands out is the
 <span class="idea">extent of codesign</span>: the routing mechanism (dispersion bounding), cluster